tree-sitter/tree-sitter/docs/section-2-using-parsers.md

 </ul>
 ```

 Conceptually, it can be represented by three syntax trees with overlapping ranges: an ERB syntax tree, a Ruby syntax tree, and an HTML syntax tree.
-You could generate these syntax trees as follows:
+You could generate these syntax trees with the following code:

 ```c
 #include <string.h>